Arooj Aftab: Career

 In April 2011, Aftab was included in the "100 Composers Under 40" selection launched by NPR and WQXR-FM's Q2 (a contemporary classical music internet radio station).

 Aftab's first album, Bird Under Water, was released independently in 2014.
 It received critical acclaim from David Honigmann of the Financial Times, who gave the album four out of five stars in March 2015.

 She worked as an editor on the documentary Armed With Faith (2017), winning a 2018 Emmy Award afterward.

 Her second album, Siren Islands, was released on June 12, 2018, through New Amsterdam Records.
 NPR included the album in their "Favorite Electronic and Dance Music of 2018" list.
 The New York Times listed the song "Island No. 2", which represented the album, in their "25 Best Classical Music Tracks of 2018" list.
 In mid-July 2018, the song "Lullaby", taken from Bird Under Water, was ranked number 150 on the NPR's "200 Greatest Songs By 21st Century Women" list.

 In 2020, Aftab sang, among other vocalists, on Residente's Latin Grammy Award-winning single "Antes Que El Mundo Se Acabe".
 That year, she composed the music for the Student Academy Award-winning film Bittu (narrative category) by Karishma Dube.

 An anticipated release, Aftab's third studio album, Vulture Prince, was released on April 23, 2021, via New Amsterdam Records.
 Thematically, the album discusses stories of people, relationships, and lost moments and is dedicated to the memory of her younger brother, Maher.
 Vulture Prince received praise from publications such as Pitchfork, NPR, and the Al Jazeera English-language news channel.
-Barack Obama selected the song "Mohabbat" from this album as one of his summer playlist favorites for 2021.
+Barack Obama selected the song "Mohabbat" from the album as one of his summer playlist favorites for 2021.
 "Mohabbat" was called one of the best songs of 2021 by Time and The New York Times.
 Vulture Prince was named the best album of 2021 by Netherlands newspaper de Volkskrant, topping their year-end list.
 Brenna Ehrlich ranked the album sixth on Rolling Stones "Best Music of 2021" staff list.
 It was ranked number twenty by The Guardian on their list of the "50 best albums of 2021", and Laura Snapes named Aftab "[t]he year's biggest musical revelation".
 While Vulture Prince did not rank on the Los Angeles Times top ten "Best Albums of 2021", it was, however, included on their "15 deserving albums" list.
 In late 2021, Aftab signed with Verve Records.

 Aftab won a Grammy in 2022 for her song "Mohabbat".
 In 2023 she became the first Pakistani artist to perform at the Grammys ceremony.

+She collaborated with British producer Bonobo on the song "Fire in the Water" in 2026.